moconnell9/ios-introduction/README.md

 # ios-introduction
 Everything you need to get started coding an iOS application in Swift.

+## Getting Started

+1. With your Apple ID, make an Apple developer account.
+It is free to use Xcode and build apps locally- you are only required to pay an annual fee if you wish to publish on the App Store.
+    - Go to `developer.apple.com` and go to the `Account` tab.
+2. Go to the App Store and download Xcode.
+You will need your Apple ID and password.
+    - If your OS isn't up to date, Xcode may fail to install without telling you why.
+It is most likely because the latest Xcode is not supported on your OS.
+You can get a previous version of Xcode by going to `developer.apple.com/downloads`.

 ## Targeted Skills

 This collection is organized into three tiers of information, based on how much time you may have.